-Yet, many do not realize there are many other types of disabilities that can be helped with a service animal.
+Service animals also help with many other types of disabilities.
 For example, someone with a seizure disorder or diabetes may be alerted by their service animal to impending attacks before the person can detect them and is able to get to a safe place or take precautions.
 A service animal can often retrieve an item or remind someone to take their medications.

-ADA Revisions do not add therapy or support to list of service animals.
+ADA Revisions do not add therapy or support to the list of service animals.

 On the other hand, although very valuable to the lives of many, animals used primarily for emotional support, companionship or therapy have never been considered to be service animals.
 None of the above have ever had public access rights in the past, nor do they now.
 Although therapy animals which are trained to provide therapy in certain environments have been allowed to access such places as nursing homes, schools and hospitals, their entrance has been by permission and not by disability law.

-ADA Revisions limit types of animals that can be used for service.
+ADA Revisions limit types of animals for the service class.